-Coughing during pregnancy is normal and can occur at any time because of the hormonal changes happening inside the woman's body, which tend to make her a bit more sensitive to allergies, the flu or other problems that can cause this type of symptom.
+Coughing during pregnancy is normal and can occur at any time due to hormonal changes.
+These changes can make a women a bit more sensitive to allergies, or more prone to catching respiratory viruses.

-To relieve coughing during pregnancy is recommended to avoid cold, heavily polluted, or dusty places.
-Alongside, pregnant women should also drink about 2 liters of water a day, as well as warm teas, with honey and lemon, which can help relieve the cough naturally.
+To relieve coughing during pregnancy, avoid prolonged exposure to cold temperatures, and avoid exposure to heavily polluted or dusty places.
+Pregnant women should also drink about 2 liters of water a day, and are encouraged to drink warm teas, with honey and lemon (which can help relieve coughs naturally).

-If a cough lasts for a long time or or is accompanied by other symptoms, such as a fever or shortness of breath, it is recommended to see a general practitioner to identify the possible cause and start the appropriate treatment.
+If a cough does not resolve over time, or if it is accompanied by other symptoms (like fever or shortness of breath), consult your doctor to identify the possible cause and start appropriate treatment.

-- Taking a sip of water at room temperature;
+- Taking sips of water (preferably water that is at room temperature)

-- Leaving a basin or bucket with hot water nearby.
-You can also add 2 drops of eucalyptus essential oil to the hot water.
+- Inhaling steam from a basin of hot water.
+You can also add 2 drops of eucalyptus essential oil to the hot water

-A useful tip for a pregnant woman who has a cough at night is to hug a pillow or cushion whenever coughing, because it lessens the effects of coughing in the abdominal area.
+A useful tip for pregnant women who experience coughing at night is to hug a pillow or cushion when coughing, because it lessens the pressure felt with coughing in the abdominal area.

 Can cough medications be used?

-In some cases, specially when the dry cough lasts for a long time and the pregnant woman feels pain in the belly, do to the stretching of the abdominal muscles and their repeated contractions, the doctor may prescribe a cough syrup or antihistamine, like cetirizine, for relief.
+In some cases, especially when the dry cough is panful and lasts for a long time and pain is felt in the belly, the doctor may prescribe a cough syrup or antihistamine, like cetirizine, for relief.

-If the cough has phlegm, the medication mentioned above should not be taken because it reduces the cough and, in this case, it’s important to help eliminate secretions from the lungs and airways.
+If the cough is accompanied with phlegm, medication may not be recommended as it reduces the cough and, in this case, it’s important to help eliminate secretions from the lungs and airways.